-Moon and Gemini stars on April 12 | EarthSky.org
+Moon and Gemini stars on April 8 and 9 | Tonight | EarthSky

-On April 12, 2019, you’ll find the moon at or near its half-lit first quarter phase and in the vicinity of Castor and Pollux, the two brightest stars in the constellation Gemini the Twins.
-And there’s another bright star on the other side of the moon on April 12.
-It’s Procyon, the brightest in the constellation Canis Minor the Lesser Dog.
-Procyon would be hard to pick out without the help of tonight’s moon, or a good constellation chart.
-On the other hand, Castor and Pollux are extremely noticeable in the night sky.
+On April 8 and, 9, 2022, you’ll find the a 1st-quarter moon near Castor and Pollux, the two brightest stars in the constellation Gemini the Twins.

+Also nearby is Procyon, the brightest star in the constellation Canis Minor the Lesser Dog.
+Procyon might be hard to pick out without the help of tonight’s moon, or a good constellation chart.
+On the other hand, Castor and Pollux are extremely noticeable in the night sky, moon or no moon.
 No other two such bright stars appear so close together.

 Regardless of the seeming connection between these two stars, Castor and Pollux aren’t close together in space.
 They just happen to reside along the same line of sight from Earth.

-Both Castor and Pollux are bright stars, and they’ve been known as Twins for centuries at least.
+Both Castor and Pollux are bright stars, and they’ve been known as Twins for centuries.
 But they don’t really look alike.
 Pollux is golden in color, and Castor is pure white.
 If you have binoculars, they’ll help you to more easily distinguish the color contrast between Castor and Pollux.

 Also, Castor and Pollux are different kinds of stars.
-Castor is a hot, white-colored star that is well known for being a multiple system.
+Castor is a hot, white-colored star that is well known for being a multiple star system.
 It consists of three pairs of binary stars, that is, six stars bound together in an intricate gravitational dance.
 Pollux is a cool and bloated orange-colored star, said to be the closest giant star to Earth.
-A star swells up into a giant in its old age.
+A star with the mass of our sun swells up into a red giant in its old age.
+But our sun won’t become a red giant for another 4-5 billion years or so, according to astronomers.

-The moon passes in front of Gemini for a few days every month.
-On this particular evening – April 12, 2019 – the moon crosses the ecliptic (Earth’s orbital plane) at its ascending node about one hour before the moon reaches its first quarter phase.

-The sun, on the other hand, passes in front of Gemini for one month each year, from about June 21 to July 20.

 In many cultures, Castor and Pollux were seen as twin stars, usually as heroes.
 Many old sky myths invoke the idea of twins to explain their proximity on the sky’s dome.